plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme.md

 This code takes care of adding a Kernel object to the dependency injection system for us.

-This also uses the AddChatCompletionService() extension method we've created in the Configuration/ConfigurationExtensions.cs file.
+This also uses the `AddChatCompletionService()` extension method we've created in the **Configuration/ConfigurationExtensions.cs** file.
 It abstracts the differences between using Azure OpenAI and OpenAI by using a connection string to capture the configuration settings.

-3. On line 15, replace the `// TODO` with the following code used to extract the `IChatCompletionService` from the DI container:
+3. On **line 15**, replace the `// TODO` with the following code used to extract the `IChatCompletionService` from the DI container:

 ```C#
 var chatCompletionService = app.Services.GetRequiredService<IChatCompletionService>();
 ```

 Next we need to create the settings to use for the LLM calls.
-On line 21, we added a sample prompt that you can change to whatever you would like - or you can leave it as it is too.
+On line 21, we added a sample prompt that you can change to whatever you would like - or you can leave it as it is.

-4. Replace line 23 and line 24, with the following lines of code:
+4. Replace **lines 23 and 24**, with the following lines of code:

 ```C#
 OpenAIPromptExecutionSettings openAIPromptExecutionSettings = new()